 The percentage of the Authority's revenues that has been derived from the rates and charges paid by the Local Bodies for the Authority's wholesale water and sewer services has varied over time.
-On average, more than 80% of the Authority's revenues have been derived from such rates and charges, and in Fiscal Year 2017, approximately 96.6% of the Authority's revenues are expected to be derived from such rates and charges.
+Over the past 10 fiscal years, more than 90% of the Authority's revenues have been derived from such rates and charges, and in Fiscal Year 2019, approximately 96.2% of the Authority's revenues are expected to be derived from such rates and charges.
 The Local Bodies in turn fund payment of the Authority's rates and charges from a variety of local sources.
 The obligation to pay the Authority's rates and charges is a general obligation of each Local Body, supported by its full faith and credit and payable from all revenue sources.
 See "Local Bodies."

 The Act originally authorized 46 Local Bodies to be served by the Waterworks System, 32 of which currently derive their entire municipal water supply from the Waterworks System.
 Eleven currently receive a portion of their water supply from the Waterworks System.
 Three - Cambridge, Leominster and Worcester - do not generally receive water from the Authority.
 In addition to those Local Bodies originally authorized by the Act to be served by the Waterworks System, the Authority's Board of Directors has approved additional members of the Waterworks System - the Towns of Bedford (which receives its water through the Town of Lexington), Stoughton, Reading and Wilmington, and the Dedham-Westwood Water District (which previously had received a portion of its water supply from the Waterworks System).
-Recent legislation has authorized the Town of North Reading to be served by the Waterworks System, although all necessary approvals for the Town of North Reading to receive water from the Waterworks System have not yet been obtained.
+In addition, the Towns of North Reading and Burlington have been authorized to be served by the Waterworks System, once all necessary approvals for each such Town to receive water from the Waterworks System have been obtained.
 The Authority also is considering the further addition of members to the Waterworks System.
 See "The Systems - The Waterworks System - Extension and Contraction of Waterworks Service Area."
 The allocation among Local Bodies of the Authority's water charges for each Fiscal Year generally is based upon water consumption in the preceding calendar year.
 See "Rates and Charges - General."